 AGBU fundraised over $2 million for the general purpose of assisting immigration and supporting postwar Armenia.

-Opening of Alex Manoogian treasury house in Holy See of St. Etchmiadzin.
+Opening of Alex Manoogian Museum in Holy See of St. Etchmiadzin (Gantzatun).

-After an earthquake shattered Armenia’s Shirak region, AGBU took immediate action, overseeing critical emergency relief efforts that saved tens of thousands of lives.
+After an earthquake shattered Armenia’s Shirak (Gyumri Spitake) region, AGBU took immediate action, overseeing critical emergency relief efforts that saved tens of thousands of lives.
 Within three days of the natural disaster, AGBU began distribution of clothing, food, medicine and other necessary provisions to Armenia.
-Soon thereafter AGBU also began addressing the critical needs of earthquake victims, facilitating medical treatments in the US and sending international doctors and specialists to Armenia to provide medical assistance.
-By the end of 1991, AGBU had raised over $10 million for the earthquake to support the needs of the victims.
+Soon after AGBU also began addressing the critical needs of earthquake victims, facilitating medical treatments in the U.S. and sending international doctors and specialists to Armenia.
+By the end of 1991, AGBU had raised over $10 million to support the needs of earthquake victims.

 AGBU donors have contributed largely to the construction of countless churches and religious institutions in partnership with the Holy See of Etchmiadzin.
 For a complete list, click here.

-AGBU has also invested efforts in various projects in Stepanakert, Karabakh and surrounding villages over the past decade, including providing vital support to toward the creation of schools and residences.
-AGBU continues to provide assistance to the Karabakh Chamber Orchestra and has recently partnered with the New Education Strategy, which brings world of technology to classrooms and disadvantaged students throughout the region.
+In recent years, AGBU has also invested in various projects in the Nagorno-Karabakh Republic, providing vital support to create schools and residences.
+AGBU continues to provide assistance to the Karabakh Chamber Orchestra and partners with the New Education Strategy, which brings cutting-edge technology to classrooms and disadvantaged students throughout the region.